pa4H/PCB-Driller/README.md

 # PCB-drill Controller
-A simple program for controlling an electric motor.
+A simple program for controlling an electric motor and LED light.
 Written in Arduino IDE 1.8.1 for __AVR ATTiny13__
 Using [MicroCore](https://github.com/MCUdude/MicroCore).
 I recommend using the code for reference purposes only.